glyfish/glyfish.github.io/_posts/2018-08-04-discrete_state_markov_chain_equilibrium.md

 ```

 It is seen that {% katex %}\lambda\ =\ 1{% endkatex %} is indeed an eigenvalue,
-as previously proven and that other eigenvalues have magnitudes less than {% katex %}(1){% endkatex %}.
+as previously proven and that other eigenvalues have magnitudes less than {% katex %}1{% endkatex %}.
 This is in agreement with Perron-Frobenius Theorem.
 The `numpy` linear algebra library normalizes the
 eigenvectors and uses the same order for eigenvalues and eigenvector columns.
 The eigenvector
 corresponding to {% katex %}\lambda\ =\ 1{% endkatex %} is in the third column and has all components equal.
 Eigenvectors are only known to an arbitrary scalar, so the vector of {% katex %}1's{% endkatex %} used
 in the previous analysis can be obtained by multiplying the third column by {% katex %}2{% endkatex %}.
-After obtaining the eigenvalues and eigenvectors the transition matrix after {% katex %}100{% endkatex %}
+After obtaining the eigenvalues and eigenvectors equation {% katex %}(9){% endkatex %} is evaluated
-time steps is computed and equation {% katex %}(9){% endkatex %} is evaluated.
+{% katex %}100{% endkatex %} after time steps and compared with the equilibrium limit.

 ```shell
 In [12]: Λ = numpy.diag(λ)